lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 To take trojita into an offline mode where it will not try to access the internet :menuselection:`IMAP --> Network Access --> Offline`.
 To switch back to an mode where you have no worry about data caps or how much network traffic is used :menuselection:`IMAP --> Network Access --> Free Access`.
 To throttle the amount of data used from trojita to not use up a data cap :menuselection:`IMAP --> Network Access --> Expensive Connection`.

 If you want to quit trojita press :kbd:`Control+Q`.
+In the bottom right there is a system tray icon on the panel.

 How to launch
 --------------